Find

 FAQ

-How long does it usually take to get a real date in Dallas through online dating?
+How long does it usually take to get matches and an actual date in Dallas?